 In the case of the financial institution, it is alleged that whilst the specific incidents were brought to the attention of the HR department, no disciplinary action was taken against the perpetrators. iHR Australia’s Director Workplace Relations John Boardman said “without commenting on the merit or otherwise of this particular case as it is still to be tested before the courts, it highlights that organisations have not only a duty to their employees to deal with complaints and/or information they are provided, but they need to actively look for potential hazards”.
 Mr Boardman continued “organisations need to be courageous in challenging risky behaviour from Senior Managers and Executives who are considered high performers they think they cannot afford to lose”.

 As part of a proactive approach aimed at creating a low risk culture, leaders and managers must be approachable, role model appropriate behaviour and respond to observed inappropriate situations.
 It is important for leaders and managers to be skilled at having discussions on inappropriate behaviour.
-One technique that Mr Bell espouses is:
+One technique that Mr Bell espouses is the SIA approach: